nasa/giant/README.md

 to set where to find the system headers.

+If you are on Linux or OSX you can also include "imagemagick" at the end of the mamba create command to install imagemagick, or install after activating the environment with

+    mamba install imagemagick.

 With our GIANT environment activated we are good to install GIANT.
 GIANT is installed like any normal python package.
-Simply navigate to the root directory of GIANT and type (note that we use the develop option here because GIANT is still under development and this allows you to update with a simple git pull.
+Simply navigate to the root directory of GIANT and type (note that we use the link option here because GIANT is still under development and this allows you to update with a simple git pull.

     cd giant
-    python setup.py develop
+    pip install -e

 This will install the GIANT package to your virtual environment along with all of its dependencies.
 Once GIANT is installed you can run some basic tests to make sure everything is working by entering the unittests directory and